tekiegirl/TheMadKatas/docs/Presentation Outline.md

 ---

->Not only is a solution for the current problems with the Sysops Squad system needed, the solution needs to be enacted quickly to save this arm of the Penuntimate Electronics business.
+>Not only is a solution for the current problems with the Sysops Squad system needed, the solution needs to be enacted quickly to save this arm of the Penultimate Electronics business.

 ---